Rawrshak/Asset-Frameworks/Drafts/PublicAssetMetadata.md

 We extended the schema by adding `type` and `subtype` to help front ends and marketplaces order and filter assets as they deem necessary.
 It also helps the in-game libraries determine how to parse the private metadata for in-game usage.

+`asset-properties` is an object that contains the data specific to the `type` and `subtype` asset.
+Each type/subtype of asset will have a different standard for what the `asset-properties` object contains.
+We will create separate documents for each schema pertaining to the type/subtypes.

+`developer-properties` is an object that contains data that the developer added specific to their game.
+This is similar to the `properties` object in the ERC-1155 schema.
+Developers may use this object to add additional information as necessary.

 ### Todo: Localization
 Similarly to the ERC1155 metadata json schema, metadata localization should be standardized to increase presentation uniformity across all languages.
 This should also be loosly based on the ERC1155 metadata localization schema.